msyamkumar/cs220-f20-projects/lab-p1/README.md

 your files related to this lab.

 Next, you will need to download a file named "hello.py" to your "lab1" folder. **This is a little tricky.
-Please follow all the steps closedly.** At the top of this page, you'll see a list of files, something like this:
+Please follow all the steps closely.** At the top of this page, you'll see a list of files, something like this:

 <img src="github.png" width="800">